leewtai/leewtai.github.io/courses/linear_regression/minor_syllabus.md

   - Final Exam or Project (35%)
 #### - Participation (5%)
   - This will be based on in-class online activities
+  - You will receive the full 5% if you obtain 75% of this.

 ### Prerequisites
   - Some familiarity with R or UN2102 Applied Statistical Computing